Q: What is the difference between a Queen Elizabeth Beagle and a Pocket Beagle?

 Q: How do I know I will receive a puppy once I have paid for it?

 A: Unfortunately, scammers are everywhere.
 We have several clients per year that come to us that have been scammed.
 We are a state licensed kennel.
 We have to keep records for all of our dogs.
 If we ever failed to deliver a dog after payment was made we would lose our license.
 We pay a very large fee per year for this license and go through a 2-3 hour inspection annually.
 We put forth a lot of effort to be compliant with our state’s laws.
 We could not be in business if we did not do this.
 DO NOT buy a puppy in the state of Texas that is not from a state licensed kennel.
 If the person has more than four litters of puppies per year they are required by the state of Texas to be licensed (is doesn’t matter if they raise them in their house, outside or in a kennel they must be licensed).
 Our license number is #306.
 Can the other breeders tell you their license number?
 (Many other states have the same type of laws as Texas.)
 Also, PayPal has security features in place that protect the consumer.
 Do not use any of the other online methods to pay.
 They do not have this protection.
 Please see our Don’t Be Scammed Page.

-Q: Do your puppies have to be shipped?
-A: No, they do not.
+A: No, we currently are not shipping.
 We have a driver that can meet you or drive the puppy to you (additional fees apply).
 All puppies must be selected from our website, though.